Vallejo Optometry Group

 Visual acuity, refraction (prescription), eye health evaluation including retina and optic nerve, intraocular pressure check (glaucoma screening), binocular function, and screening for systemic conditions like diabetes and hypertension.

-We take the time to do a thorough evaluation.
-Specialty visits (myopia control, vision therapy assessment) may run longer.
+Allow 60 minutes for a comprehensive exam.
+Specialty visits (myopia management, specialty contact lens fitting, dry eye consultation) may run longer.
 We never rush — quality care takes time.

 Children's Vision